-During 2020, the HRC and management received information from the following external providers: Aon, Ashurst, EY, Mercer Consulting (Australia) Pty Ltd and PricewaterhouseCoopers.
-This information related to market data, market practices, legislative requirements and the interpretation of governance and regulatory requirements.
+During 2021, the HRC and management received information from the following external providers: Aon, Ashurst, EY, Mercer Consulting (Australia) Pty Ltd and Price waterhouse Coopers.
+This information related to market data, market practices, analysis and modelling, legislative requirements and the interpretation of governance and regulatory requirements.